HISCON 2025

 11:20 - 11:40

-Machine learning for the prediction of infection on admission to hospital
+Machine learning for the prediction of infection in hospitalised patients

 Timothy Rawson, Honorary Clinical Lecturer, Imperial College London, UK